Robert-96/Robert-96/README.md

 </p>

 <p>
-    Right now I’m working on AltWalker and AltTester.
+    Right now I’m working on <a href="https://dezmereanrobert.com/projects/altwalker/">AltWalker</a> and
+    <a href="https://alttester.com/">AltTester</a>.
 Curious about my projects?
-Check out my projects page for a full list of all the software I’m currently working on or have previously worked on.
+Check out my <a href="http://localhost:1313/projects/">projects</a>
+    page for a full list of all the software I’m currently working on or have previously worked on.
 </p>

 <h3>Most Used Languages</h3>